Science, Technology, Research and Innovation for Development (STRIDE)

 To date, STRIDE has awarded 68 research grants, worth over USD5.5million, to Philippine universities collaborating with Philippine businesses and U.S. universities, as well as 56 scholarships to Filipino graduate students to allow them to study in the United States.
 In addition, STRIDE has conducted assessments of the Philippine innovation ecosystem, the Philippine agribusiness innovation ecosystem, and Philippine industry-innovation needs.

 STRIDE also hosts innovation workshops that provide a forum for industries and academia to share new ideas in alternative energy, translational medicine, electronics, chemical industries, agribusiness, and information technology, with cross-cutting themes of manufacturing and new product development.
 Subsequent calls for grants are focused on one or more of these sectors.

-By helping industries become active stakeholders in university research, assisting universities in becoming market-driven providers, and building institutional structures to support and sustain this system, STRIDE is playing an active role in facilitating economic development in the Philippines.
+By helping industries to become active stakeholders in university research and universities to become market-driven providers, and building institutional structures to support and sustain this system, STRIDE is playing an active role in facilitating economic development in the Philippines.
 Along the way, we are helping to build a professional workforce with world-class technology, equipping more graduates to participate in the global economy as employees, researchers, and entrepreneurs.